AmeeraKT/e-commerce-app/README.md

    ```

     2. AJAX POST:
         a.
-Create a button that opens a modal with a form for adding a mood entry.
+Create a button that opens a modal with a form for adding a product entry.

             1. In main/templates main.html, I inserted code that with the help of Tailwind will create a modal